4 Safety

 4.2.3 Customizing Speed Limits For A Step

-When editing a “Move” step, the “Motion Speed” setting allows you to affect the speed for only that step.
-This is useful for delicate movements or when required for safety.
+When editing a “Move” step, the “Motion Speed” shows the speed of this specific step.
+This is useful to notice for delicate movements or when required for safety.
+To change the speed, tap the “Edit Motion Limits” icon.

 Step-specific setting

-By tapping “Edit”, several options are available.
+By tapping “Edit Motion Limits”, several options are available.
 The motion can be restricted to percentage of the maximum (as with the global speed modifier in the robot menu), or to a new set of custom limits.

 Note that these limits apply whether the robot is operating at full speed or at any “slow” speed mode defined in safety settings.
 The robot will always apply the lowest of all limits in effect.
 It is also not possible to set torque limits on a per-step basis.